rainov/rainov/README.md

 - 👨‍🎓 IT student at University of applied sciences Oulu
-- 🌱 I have experience in JavaScript, Kotlin, React, React native, NodeJS, Express, MongoDB, Linux, VsCode, Android Studio, Firebase
+- 🌱 I have experience in JavaScript, Kotlin, React, React native, NodeJS, Express, MongoDB, Linux, VsCode, Postman, Android Studio, Firebase
 - 👀 I’m currently looking for trainee positions in Oulu Finland.

 <!---